nagib52/ai-engineer-journey/README.md

 ## Projects

+1. Multi-Agent System (LangGraph)

+A researcher-writer agent pipeline built with LangGraph, where one agent's output feeds into the next — a formal, production-style multi-agent workflow.
+View Project

+2. AI Customer Support Automation Agent

+Automatically categorizes support tickets, assigns priority, drafts a reply, and flags cases for escalation.
+View Project

-AI Resume Screening & Candidate Ranking System
+3. AI Resume Screening & Candidate Ranking System

-Scores and ranks resumes against a job description using RAG-style LLM reasoning — returns a match score, strengths, and gaps for each candidate.
-Stack: Python, Groq API, LangChain, PyPDF View Project
+Scores and ranks resumes against a job description using LLM reasoning, returning a match score, strengths, and gaps for each candidate.
+View Project

-AI Customer Support Automation Agent

-Automatically categorizes incoming support tickets, assigns priority, drafts a reply, and flags cases for escalation.
-Stack: Python, Groq API, Agent/Tool-calling View Project

-AI Email Management & Response Automation
+4. AI Email Management & Response Automation

 Connects to a real Gmail inbox via OAuth, categorizes incoming emails, scores sentiment/urgency, and drafts replies.
-Stack: Python, Gmail API (OAuth), Groq API View Project
+View Project

-AI Inventory & Purchase Recommendation Assistant
+5. AI Inventory & Purchase Recommendation Assistant

 Analyzes inventory data and recommends what to purchase based on stock levels and demand patterns.
-Stack: Python, Pandas, Groq API View Project
+View Project

-Multi-Agent System (LangGraph)

-A researcher → writer agent pipeline where one agent's output feeds into the next, built as a proper LangGraph state graph.
-Stack: LangGraph, Groq API View Project

-RAG + Tool-Calling Study Assistant
+6. RAG + Tool-Calling Study Assistant

-An agent that combines document search (RAG) and a calculator tool, deciding on its own which to use based on the question.
-Stack: LangChain, FAISS, Groq API View Project
+Combines document search (RAG) and calculator tools in a single agent that decides which to use based on the question.
+View Project

-FastAPI Backend + Docker
+7. FastAPI Backend + Docker

-Wraps the RAG + tool-calling agent as a REST API and containerizes it with Docker for portable deployment.
-Stack: FastAPI, Docker, Groq API View Project
+Wraps the RAG + tool-calling agent as a REST API using FastAPI, containerized with Docker for portable deployment.
+View Project

-RAG PDF Q&A Web App

-A Streamlit app where users upload a PDF and ask questions about it, answered using retrieval-augmented generation.
-Stack: Streamlit, LangChain, FAISS View Project

-AI Agent with Tool Calling

-An agent that dynamically decides when to use tools (calculator, weather, currency converter) to answer a question.
-Stack: Groq API, function calling View Project

-LLM Evaluation Framework

-A lightweight evaluation script for a RAG pipeline — keyword-based correctness checks, hallucination detection on out-of-scope questions, and response-time measurement.
-Stack: Python, Groq API View Project

-LoRA Fine-Tuning
+8. LoRA Fine-Tuning

 Hands-on parameter-efficient fine-tuning of a language model using LoRA, run on free Kaggle GPU.
-Stack: Transformers, PEFT View Project
+View Project

+9. LLM Evaluation Framework

+A lightweight evaluation framework for a RAG pipeline — correctness checks, hallucination detection, and response-time measurement.
+View Project

+10. AI Agent with Tool Calling

+An agent that dynamically decides when to use tools (calculator, weather, currency converter) to answer questions.
+View Project

+11. RAG PDF Q&A Streamlit App

+A web app that lets users upload a PDF and ask questions about it, powered by RAG (LangChain + FAISS + Groq).
+View Project

-SQL Fundamentals
+12. SQL Fundamentals

-Core SQL operations — table creation, inserts, filtering, aggregation, and joins — using SQLite from Python.
-Stack: Python, sqlite3 View Project
+Table creation, inserts, filtering, aggregation, and joins using SQLite from Python.
+View Project

+13. LLM Chatbot (Groq API)

+CLI chatbot using Groq's LLM API with conversation memory and system prompts.
+View Project

-Titanic ML Analysis
+14. Titanic ML Analysis

-Data cleaning, EDA, and classification models (Logistic Regression, Random Forest) on the classic Titanic dataset.
-Stack: Pandas, scikit-learn View Project
+Data cleaning, EDA, and classification models (Logistic Regression, Random Forest) on the Titanic dataset.
+View Project

 Skills